dansmyers/IntroToCS-Spring-2021/Labs/4-RPS.md

 As a deep thinker and observer of modern society, I truly believe that entomophagy is the wave of the future.
 Crickets are a naturally renewable (albeit noisy) resource and contain proportionally more protein than chicken or beef.

-Through a totally unscientific research process, I have learned that the average cricket weighs .5p0 grams and consists of about 60% protein, for an average of .30 grams of protein per cricket.
+Through a totally unscientific research process, I have learned that the average cricket weighs .50 grams and consists of about 60% protein, for an average of .30 grams of protein per cricket.

 Write a program to read in a number of grams of protein as input, then use a function to calculate and print the corresponding number of crickets needed to produce that amount of protein.
 Your function should be called `grams_of_protein_to_crickets` and take one input parameter named `grams`.

+How many crickets are required to make 1 kilogram of protein?

 ```
 """